apify/apify-docs/sources/academy/tutorials/node_js/analyzing_pages_and_fixing_errors.md

 ---

 Debugging is absolutely essential in programming.
 Even if you don't call yourself a programmer, having basic debugging skills will make building crawlers easier.
-It will also help you safe money by allowing you to avoid hiring an expensive developer to solve your issue for you.
+It will also help you save money by allowing you to avoid hiring an expensive developer to solve your issue for you.

 This quick lesson covers the absolute basics by discussing some of the most common problems and the simplest tools for analyzing and fixing them.

 ## Possible causes {#possible-causes}

 It is often tricky to see the full scope of what can go wrong.
-We assume once the code is set up correctly, it will keep working.
+We assume that once the code is set up correctly, it will keep working.
 Unfortunately, that is rarely true in the realm of web scraping and automation.

 Websites change, they introduce new [anti-scraping technologies](../../webscraping/anti_scraping/index.md), programming tools change and, in addition, people make mistakes.